-- Attend the Personal Statement workshop, held each spring in OCS.
+- Attend the Personal Statement webinar, held each spring.
 See the events calendar.

 - Download the Personal Statement Workshop Presentation (pdf).